velosoberti/DataScience_Guide/README.md

 ##

-- *Study Guide and Review of Machine Learning in Supervised Practical Activities*
+# - Study Guide and Review of Machine Learning in Supervised Prsctical Activities*

 ### In this guide, I cover how to handle data for supervised learning algorithms, including inputting missing values, label encoding, scaling, and transformations.
 I also discuss topics such as optimization with GridSearch and the evaluation of regression and classification models.
 Finally, I delve into the models themselves, exploring their uses, methods, and functional logic.